sparkfun/OpenLog/ISSUE_TEMPLATE.md

+### Subject of the issue
+Describe your issue here.

+### Your environment
+* What platform are you using?
-If this is a hardware issue please provide us details including what platform you're using, how the product is wired to your platform, and any additional details that may help us help you.
+* How is the device wired to your platform?
+* Are there any additional details that may help us help you?

+### Steps to reproduce
+Tell us how to reproduce this issue.
 Please post stripped down example code demonstrating your issue to a gist.

+### Expected behaviour
+Tell us what should happen

+### Actual behaviour
+Tell us what happens instead